Tom Steyer, Anti-Trump Billionaire Who Ran Pro-Impeachment Ad Campaign, May Be Running For President In 2020

 “These five rights should be at the core of the Democratic Party’s 2020 platform, but this is bigger than any political party.”

 Meanwhile, at least three other Californians have given hints that they might be considering a 2020 run against Donald Trump.
-Those Californians include Senator Kamala Harris; L.A.
-Mayor Eric Garcetti; and Bay Area congressman Eric Swalwell.
+Those Californians include Senator Kamala Harris, L.A.
+Mayor Eric Garcetti, and Bay Area congressman Eric Swalwell.